Ratneshtripathi07/DPMP-SIH24-Project/Readme.md

 1. Fork the repository.
 2. Create a new branch
-3. Make your changes and commit them.
+3. Install dependencies and Code your changes and commit them.
 4. Push to the branch.
 5. Open a pull request.